Updates ( July 2025 to September 2025)

 Once you have enabled the toggle, click Save.

-Step 3 — Set up the notification rule
+Step 3 — Set up a notification rule

 Create Notification